 Although ISA is widely understood to apply to firms around the world that reach an investment agreement with Iran, the provisions could also be applied to Iranian firms and entities subordinate to the National Iranian Oil Company (NIOC), which is supervised by the Oil Ministry.
-However, such entities do not do business in the United States and would not likely be harmed by any of the penalties that could be imposed under ISA.
-Some of the major components of NIOC are:
+The firm that was sanctioned, Naftiran Interrade Company (NICO), is one such entity; it is a subsidiary of NIOC.
+However, such entities, including Naftiran, do not do business in the United States and would not likely be harmed by any of the penalties that could be imposed under ISA.
+Some of the other major components of NIOC are: